-In response to similar legislation (SCS HB 240), officials from the Department of Health and Senior Services, Division of Community and Public Health (DCPH) stated the proposed legislation would create a Task Force on Substance Abuse Prevention and Treatment. §21.790.4 would allow the task force to request assistance or information from state departments, agencies, board, commissions, and offices.
+Officials from the Department of Health and Senior Services, Division of Community and Public Health (DCPH) state the proposed legislation would create a Task Force on Substance Abuse Prevention and Treatment. §21.790.4 would allow the task force to request assistance or information from state departments, agencies, board, commissions, and offices.
 DHSS assumes that it would receive requests to provide information to the task force, which would place a requirement on staff time to gather and disseminate such information.
 Such information gathering would exist within the normal ebb and flow of the department's responsibilities and, therefore, would have no fiscal impact.
-The department anticipates being able to absorb these costs.
-However, until the FY20 budget is final, the department cannot identify specific funding sources.

-§§191.603, 191.605 and 191.607 - Adds psychiatrists to list of eligible persons for loan repayment
+§191.603, §191.605 and §191.607 - Adds psychiatrists to list of eligible persons for loan repayment